Today you take your first steps towards becoming a ninja/Jedi/assassin/superhero, without needing to step foot in a gym.

 My point is this: You don’t need access to a gym to get in great shape.
 You simply need to know a few moves — which we’ll teach you below — and you can train anywhere.

-Although bodyweight exercises are a bit more tough to visualize as a scalable activity compared to weight lifting (where you just put more weight on the bar), with just a little bit knowledge bodyweight training is like improving a particular skill tree in video games.
+Although bodyweight exercises are a bit tougher to visualize as a scalable activity compared to weight lifting (where you just put more weight on the bar), with just a little bit knowledge bodyweight training is like improving a particular skill tree in video games.

 I guarantee you can train with just your bodyweight for the next 20 years and you will not reach a “MAX LEVEL” screen.

-Here’s what an oversimplified progression tree for the pushup might look like:
+Here’s what an oversimplified progression tree for the squat might look like:

 Show me somebody that has advanced to the end of one or more bodyweight skill trees, and I’ll show you somebody that is in peak physical condition (and looks damn good too!).